When to put grass seed down UK

 Different seeds for different needs

 For example, our All Rounder Rapid Lawn is a durable and versatile seed mix that grows quickly and recovers from wear and tear.
 Our Fast Grow Family Lawn is great for a busy garden that sees a lot of footfall from the whole family and recovers quickly after it has been worn down.
 Likewise, our Tough Stuff Lush Lawn is a hard-wearing seed mix ideal for gardens that get lots of activity from your pet dogs as they wreak havoc over your lawn!
-And our Shade Supreme Lawn seed grows superbly in gardens surrounded by high fences and hedgerows that block sunlight.
+Our Shade Supreme Lawn seed grows superbly in gardens surrounded by high fences and hedgerows that block sunlight.

 Specialist grass seeds